simone-pusceddu/witboost-snowflake-output-port-template/README.md

 ```

 **Please note that when providing a customView query, the source tableName and the dataContract schema specified will be not used to create the View, but those parts must be aligned and compiled because the platform will check their consistency through policies.**

+### Component Testing

+To verify the component before deploying it along with the Data Product, the component needs to be tested against a CUE Policy defined for [Snowflake Output Port](./policies/output_port.cue).
+This policy needs to be defined inside the **Governance** section of the Witboost Platform.

+For more information, please refer to the [official documentation](https://docs.witboost.agilelab.it/docs/p1_user/p5_managing_policies/p5_1_overview).

 ## License